 ICR 8000- Primary Drug Screening Technology

 Aurora Biomed’s Ion Channel Readers (ICR) combine the versatility, precision, and sensitivity of atomic absorption spectroscopy (AAS) with our patented microsampling process and liquid handling technologies, creating a high-throughput screening solution for ion channel researchers that fills gaps, which automated patch-clamp cannot.
-The ICR 8000 is a more affordable, mid-throughput ion channel screening system which is compact enough for the benchtop, while retaining broad utility.
+The ICR 8000 is a more affordable, mid-throughput ion channel screening system that is compact enough for the benchtop while retaining broad utility.